hellohubs/uganda-manual/troubleshooting/charge_controller.md

       - Check wiring for loose connections: reset all connections
       - Check wire for damage replace or repair
       - Check panels for damage: replace or repair.
 Note, a panel can be disconnected and the system should continue to charge without the damaged panel being connected.
     - Voltage is over 21v (should be ~30v).
 PV voltage appears to be OK.
 If PV voltage is over 21v, battery side is ok (above) and charge controller is not charging, The likely problem is the charge controller.
+Replace charge controller.